Configure UCT-C Features

 Selective Precryption

 GigaVUE-FM allows you to filter packets during the Precryption in the Data Acquisition at the UCT-C level.
-This filtering is done based on L3/L4 5 tuple information (5-tuple filtering) running on the containers.
+This filtering is performed according to the L3/L4 5 tuple information (5-tuple filtering) running on the containers.

-Refer to Enable Selective Precryption for information on how to configure Selective Precryption when configuring the Rules.
+For details on how to configure Selective Precryption when configuring the Rules, refer to Enable Selective Precryption.

 Enable Selective Precryption

-If you wish to use selective Precryption, follow the steps given below:
+If you wish to use selective Precryption, follow these steps:

 Note: In the absence of a Precryption rule, traffic is implicitly allowed.
 However, once rules are defined, they include an implicit pass all rule.
 If the traffic is not conformed to any of the specified rules, it will be passed.